Kungahälla: History

 The Norwegian Kings' sagas talk of Konghelle as a Viking Age settlement.

 According to Snorri Sturluson, Konghelle was the location of two important royal summits to conclude peace between Sweden and Norway.
-The first saw the two King Olafs, Olaf II of Norway of Norway and Olof Skötkonung of Sweden, agree to a peace treaty, ca 1020.
+The first saw the two King Olavs, Olaf the Saint of Norway and Olof Skötkonung of Sweden, agree to a peace treaty, ca 1020.
 The second was called the meeting of the three kings during which the three Scandinavian kings Inge I of Sweden, Magnus Barefoot of Norway and Eric Evergood of Denmark met in Kungahälla in 1101.
 When King Sigurd I Magnusson returned to Norway in 1111 following his crusade, he made his capital in Konghelle.

 Konghelle appears in writings by the English chronicler, Orderic Vitalis, who named the city as one of six Norwegian civitates.
 During August 1135, the city was attacked and sacked by the Pomeranians.
 After the destruction, the city was moved to a site slightly to the west of the original site.
 Snorri Sturluson, writing a century later, said that Konghelle never completely recovered.

 The city was a center of royal authority during the early Middle Ages and especially the 13th century, when it was the Norwegian kingdom's southernmost outpost.
 At this time the fort on Ragnhildsholmen and a Franciscan monastery were constructed at the site, while Kastelle kloster monastery was rebuilt.

 Kastelle kloster was founded by Archbishop Eysteinn Erlendsson and built in the middle of the 13th century.
 The monastery was under the jurisdiction of the Archdiocese of Nidaros.
 King Frederick I of Denmark confiscated the monastery in 1529 as part of the closure of monasteries within his realm.

 Ragnhildsholmen is an island in the Göta älv, a river that drains Vänern into Kattegat, across from Konghelle.
 In 1256 Norwegian King Haakon IV of Norway had invaded Halland, at that time a province held by Denmark.
 The castle was built by King Haakon and played a role in Haakon's expansionist politics.
 It was the most important Norwegian fortress in this area.

-In the early 14th century, Konghelle was the fief of Eric Magnusson of Sweden, father of Magnus II of Sweden, the future king of Sweden and Norway.
-Duke Eric Magnusson received the fortress as a gift when he helped his father-in-law King Haakon V of Norway to attack his brother King Birger of Sweden.
+In the early 14th century, Konghelle was the fief of Duke Erik Magnusson, father of Magnus Eriksson, the future king of Sweden and Norway.
+Duke Erik received the fortress as a gift when he helped his father-in-law King Haakon V of Norway to attack his brother, King Birger of Sweden.

 After the construction of the stronghold Bohus in 1308 by King Haakon V, the castle on Ragnhildsholmen started to lose its importance as a royal seat.
 It is not mentioned after 1320.
 In the later Middle Ages the town's importance further declined.
 It burned down in 1612, and was afterwards moved to a location near Bohus and renamed Kungälv.
 Bohuslän continued to belong to Norway until it was ceded to Sweden in the Treaty of Roskilde in 1658.